trilitech/tezos-developer-docs/docs/developing/information/indexers.md

 For example, [Teia.art](https://teia.art/) and other NFT marketplaces use their indexers based on DipDup, optimized for working with NFTs.

+## Setting up indexers

+For information on setting up indexers, see the documentation for the indexer or [Indexers](https://opentezos.com/dapp/indexers/introduction/) on OpenTezos.

 ## Using indexers

 The exact list of tables, index schemas, and command syntax depend on the indexer and database it uses.